Verified PayPal means a valid PAN card, verified bank account and a purpose code. A step by step guide to verify an Indian PayPal Account

-I prefer to use the payment method preferred by my clients and where he or she is comfortable paying and for over a decade, I have seen PayPal has been the preferred choice of most of my clients.
+I prefer to use the payment method my clients prefer and where he or she is comfortable paying and for over a decade, I have seen PayPal has been the preferred choice of most of my clients.
+So when your clients’ choice of payment method is PayPal, as an Indian freelancer, it is imperative to have an Indian PayPal Account.

-It may not be wrong even if I give the credit of being a successful freelancer to PayPal and it is easy to use payment option.
-It is the oldest, most trusted, safe and secure, easy to use and affordable (forex rates can be made better) way to send and receive payments.
+It is the oldest, most trusted, safe and secure, easy to use and affordable (forex rates can be made better) way to receive payments from clients.

 Norms of registration and verification of PayPal differ from country to country.
 Indian freelancers require a verified PayPal Account to receive payment through PayPal.